-At Haddenham Community Junior school, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the Headteacher, or the Deputy Headteacher in his absence.
+At Haddenham Community Junior School, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the DSL or one of the Assistant DSLs if the DSL is unavailable.
 Staff are made aware of what a low-level concern might look like using the examples from the KCSIE page 10.
-All reports will be dealt with effectively and recorded on our CPOMS STAFFSAFE system, enabling the school to identify any concerning behaviour and support any adults becoming the subject of false low-level concerns.
+All reports will be dealt with effectively and recorded, enabling the school to identify any concerning behaviour and support any adults becoming the subject of false low-level concerns.

-14. Physical intervention/Positive handling
+13. Physical intervention/Positive handling